CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 The files are now encrypted with three encryption keys:

-- With the **default Sensitive Data services encyrption key**.
+- With the **default Sensitive Data services encryption key**.
 Thus, you will be able to **access and analyse** the data stored in SD Connect via SD Desktop (for further information, see SD Desktop user guide).

 - With **your public ke**y.
-This allows you to dowload the data stored from SD Connect to, for example, a different services and **decrypt** them using the correspondent secrete key.
+This allows you to download the data stored from SD Connect to, for example, different services and **decrypt** them using the correspondent secrete key.

  - With **your collaborator's public key**.
-This allows to share (or transfer) the data with your collaborator using SD Connect.
-Next, they will be able to download and decrypt the files in their own secure enviroment, using the corrispodent secrete key.
+This allows sharing (or transferring) the data with your collaborator using SD Connect.
+Next, they will be able to download and decrypt the files in their secure computing environment, using the correspondent secrete key.

-Using this workflow allows to securly manage only one copy of the data for different purposes.
+Using this workflow allows to securely manage only one copy of the data for different purposes.

 ## Data Sharing